reeynier/reeynier.github.io/_posts/Git/2021-11-03-how-to-undo-the-most-recent-local-commit-in-git.md

 similar: [ Git ]
 featured: false
 hidden: false
-excerpt: How to undo the most recent local commit in Git.
+excerpt: Short answers to the question how to undo the most recent local commit in Git.
 ---

 <br />